chrisvwx/LLLplus.jl/README.md

 number-theoretic problems the
 [Nemo.jl](https://github.com/Nemocas/Nemo.jl) package is appropriate;
 it uses the [FLINT](http://flintlib.org/) C library to do LLL reduction on Nemo-specific data types.
-Finally, no number theorists or computer scientists have worked on LLLplus; please treat the package as experimental.
+Finally, no lattice gurus or computer scientists have worked on LLLplus; please treat the package as experimental.